-So, Thanksgiving is next week (what?!?!), and Christmas is right around the corner.
-Are you ready for the holiday season?
+So, Thanksgiving is behind us, and Christmas is right around the corner.
+Are you ready for it?
 I’m not, but it’s definitely time to get myself in gear!
-I’m really hoping to keep things fairly calm, reasonably healthy, and just a little bit sexy between now and New Year’s Day, which means that I need to get organized and make a plan right now.
+I’m really hoping to keep things calm and healthy and just a little bit sexy between now and New Year’s Day, which means that I need to get organized and make a plan right now.

 Tough, but not impossible.
 I think it’s entirely possible to eat well and enjoy holiday foods, but avoid gaining weight, during this busy time of year.
 And it hinges on taking just four steps, none of which are difficult or complicated.
+(Includes affiliate links)

 Are you looking for some weight management strategies to help you navigate the next few weeks?
 If so, take these four steps to manage your weight, take care of your health, and avoid guilt over the next few weeks:

 • Don’t allow the holiday season to become a six-week “eating season.”
 Yes, Thanksgiving, Chanukah and Christmas provide a lot of opportunities to eat – at family dinners, parties, church events, shopping trips, and many others.